Antimicrobial resistance, the O'Neill's review is a wake-up call for the world

 - £50m UK contribution to the Global Innovation Fund, to support early-stage research on drug resistance to benefit people in developing countries

-- enhanced surveillance — the UK has one of the most comprehensive surveillance systems in the world, and we have improving our data so that we can identify problems early on and take action,
+- enhanced surveillance — the UK has one of the most comprehensive surveillance systems in the world, and we have to improve our data so that we can identify problems early on and take action,

 - published a range of tools and guidance to support best practice on antibiotic stewardship